ycpcs/cs101-spring2014/lectures/lecture01.md

 Examples:

+{% highlight cpp %}
 // store the value 17 in the variable a a = 17;

 // store the value 0 in the variable product product = 0;

 // retrieve the current value of variable a and store it in the variable count count = a;
+{% endhighlight %}

 Note that the "//" character sequence starts a *comment*.
 Comments are ignored by the compiler, but are useful for the programmer reading the program.